Manuel-Materazzo/Mental-Health/README.md

 By achieving these objectives, the project aims to contribute to the field of mental health research, providing a non-clinical, data-driven approach to understanding and predicting depression risks.

 ## 📊 **Dataset Description**
 This dataset was collected through an anonymous survey conducted between January and June 2023, focusing on understanding depression risk factors among adults.
 The survey targeted both working professionals and students, collecting comprehensive information about their demographic details, academic/work life, lifestyle factors, mental health history, and current mental well-being status.

+The original dataset is available [here](https://www.kaggle.com/datasets/sumansharmadataworld/depression-surveydataset-for-analysis/data).

 ### 📜 **Dataset Columns**
 Here's a breakdown of the columns in the dataset: